-Start after The length of time that the base station waits before switching from Normal mode to Sleep mode or from Sleep mode to Deep Sleep mode.
-If the base station has to operate as a repeater or line-connected base station, it restarts the timer.
-Scheduled CWID transmissions and transmissions using the control panel microphone do not restart the timer.
+If the base station has to operate as a repeater or line-connected base station, it returns to Normal mode and restarts the timer when transmissions end.
+If the base station switches from battery to mains power, it also returns to Normal mode.
+Scheduled CWID transmissions and transmissions using the control panel microphone or Carrier button do not affect the mode or restart the timer.